-The court is committed to continuing service to the public during the COVID-19 outbreak.
+The court is committed to continuing to provide service to the public as we move through the final stages our COVID-19 recovery plan.
 The court is taking the following actions to protect individuals involved in bankruptcy cases, as well as court employees, from transmission of the virus:

 Eugene Clerk's Office

-Effective Tuesday, January 3, 2023, the clerk's office in Eugene is open to the public from 9:00 a.m. to 12:00 p.m. on Mondays, Wednesdays, and Fridays.
+Effective Monday, May 8, 2023, the clerk's office in Eugene is open to the public from 9:00 a.m. to 12:00 p.m.
+Monday - Friday.
 A drop box is available in the public lobby of the Wayne L. Morse United States Courthouse; however, to minimize travel, the public is strongly encouraged to use the other methods for filing documents and making payments listed below.

 Portland Clerk's Office

-The clerk's office in Portland will continue to provide limited services as follows:
+The clerk's office in Portland will continue to provide services during normal business hours as follows:

 Filing Documents and Claims